 On December 9, 1900, British historian and sinologist Joseph Needham was born.
 Needham is best known for his scientific research and writing on the history of Chinese science and technology.
 He wrote and edited the landmark history Science and Civilisation in China, a remarkable multivolume study of nearly every branch of Chinese medicine, science, and technology over some 25 centuries.

 Joseph Needham was the only child of a London family.
 His father was a doctor, and his mother, Alicia Adelaïde, née Montgomery (1863–1945), was a music composer from Oldcastle, Co.
 Meath, Ireland.
 Needham was educated at Oundle School before attending Gonville and Caius College, Cambridge.
 There he received his Bachelors degree in 1921, his Oxbridge MA in 1925 and a DPhil in the same year.
-Needham was then elected to a fellowship at Gonville and Caius College and worked in Hopkins’ laboratory at the University Department of Biochemistry.
+Needham was then elected to a fellowship at Gonville and Caius College and worked at Frederick Gowland Hopkins‘s laboratory laboratory at the University Department of Biochemistry.
 There he specialized in embryology and morphogenesis.
 In 1931, he published a three volume work titled Chemical Embryology.
 It included a history of embryology from Egyptian times up to the early 19th century.
 Further important works was also Needham’s Terry Lecture of 1936 published as Order and Life.

 Around that period, Chinese scientists came to Cambridge in order to study.
-He was taught Chinese by one of these scientists, Lu Gwei-djen, which ignited Needham’s enthusiasm for China’s culture and scientific advances.
+Needham was taught Chinese by one of these scientists, Lu Gwei-djen, which ignited Needham’s enthusiasm for China’s culture and scientific advances.
 Needham pursued the study of Classical Chinese privately with Gustav Haloun.
 During the early 1940s, Joseph Needham became the director of the Sino-British Science Co-operation Office in Chongqing.
 Needham was able to travel through war-torn China visiting numerous educational institutions, obtaining for them much needed supplies.
 During every trip, Needham collected historical and scientific books which he sent back to Britain.
 These books became the foundation of Needham’s later research.
 He found evidence that a number of technical achievements – book printing, the compass, gunpowder, suspension bridges and even toilet paper – had been known in China long before they were widespread in the West.
 His first book was published in 1945: Chinese Science.

 However, there was also criticism on Needham’s work on China.
-For instance, Andre Gunder Frank argued that Needham could not break free from his proconceived notions of European exceptionalism and criticized him for his Eurocentric assumptions.
+For instance, Andre Gunder Frank argued that Needham could not break free from his preconceived notions of European exceptionalism and criticized him for his Eurocentric assumptions.
 T. H. Barrett on the other hand argued that Needham was critical of Buddhism he criticized Needham’s favoritism and uncritical evaluation of Taoism in Chinese technological history.
 Needham’s political views were unorthodox and his lifestyle controversial.
 His left-wing stance was based in an idiosyncratic form of Christian socialism and after 1949 his sympathy with Chinese culture was extended to the new government.
 In 1965, with Derek Bryan, a retired diplomat whom he first met in China, Needham established the Society for Anglo-Chinese Understanding, which for some years provided the only way for the British to visit the People’s Republic of China.
 On a visit to China in 1964 he was met by Zhou Enlai, but on a visit in 1972 he was deeply depressed by the changes under the Cultural Revolution.

 References and Further Reading: